 - What if there is an error on the disk?

-indicates whether the specified file exists at the moment you check it.
+File.Exists only tells you whether the file exists at the moment you call it.
 The returned value is obsolete as soon as the method returns.
-If the method returns true, this doesn't mean that the file will still exist when you open it.
+A result of true does not guarantee the file will still exist when you open it.

 try